Marianellag1/Gabrielle-Eau-De-Parfum/README.md

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-I was very happy to learn the <s> element to strikethrough a word or number, and extremely excited when it worked!
+I was very happy to learn the <s> element to 'strikethrough' a word or number, and extremely excited when it worked!
 <!-- <html>
           <div class="col-8 col-sm-6 new-price">
                   <p class="price">$149.99</p>